How to prepare your house for sale

 Tip: Download and print off your FREE viewings checklist to make sure your house is prepared for viewings, and ready to sell right away.

 Are you ready to view new properties?
 Read our handy guide on how to get the most out of your viewings as you search for your dream home.
+If you're looking to move to Kent, discover more about securing a home at a reduced price over on our Kent properties page.

 If you’re over 60 and looking to move, take a moment to learn how our team can help you achieve your moving goals, and support you throughout the entire moving process.
-Visit our Move Simply page to discover more about how our service can help you buy, sell and move home.
+Visit our Move Simply page to discover more about how our service can help you secure, sell and move home.